magnuskiro/magnuskiro.github.com/tech/cloud_foundry.md

 An alternative to terraform.

 Infrastructure as code.
-Creating manifest.yml file to define the resources and environment you want to spinn up.
-Using all the cloud vendors or onprem/vSphere as a platform for running VMs etc.
+Creating manifest.yml file to define the resources and environment you want to spin up.
+Using all the cloud vendors or on-prem/vSphere as a platform for running VMs etc.

 # CFCR: Cloud Foundry Container Runtime